-The M.D.-M.S.
-Program, through which medical students can earn a master's degree in clinical and translational science in addition to their medical degree, encourages students to broaden their knowledge of research and make it a part of their career and future practice.
+Through CCaTS' M.D.-M.S.
+Program, medical students can earn master's degrees in clinical and translational science in addition to their medical degrees.
+The program encourages students to broaden their knowledge of research and make it a part of their careers and future practices.

 Each year, the Center for Clinical and Translational Science (CCaTS) offers a small number of students in the M.D.-M.S.
 Program an award that covers program fees while also providing a stipend and support for research expenses.
 All applicants are considered for this competitive award during the application review process.

 Read more about the M.D.-M.S.
-Program's eligibility requirements and application process, or see profiles of current M.D.-M.S. students.
+Program's eligibility requirements and application process.

 The CCaTS Education Contacts page contains a listing of team members who can assist you with questions.